martinhadid/conversational-bot/README.md

 ## Talk with an Artificial Intelligence (AI).

+### How does it work?

-Uses web speech API to listen your voice, sends messages to API.ai as a string via websockets and returns the response to be reproduced as a synthetic voice.
+1) Web Speech API listens to your voice,
+2) An Express.js sends messages to API.ai as a string via WebSockets
+3) The response is reproduced as a synthetic voice.